pixelharmony/BlockchainExample/readme.md

 To run this project you will need the dotnet core 2.1 SDK installed.
 If you haven't use this SDK before, see [here](https://www.microsoft.com/net/learn/get-started-with-dotnet-tutorial) for instructions on how to get started.

+You will also need an instance of Consul for P2P to work.
+I personally use Docker to run this.

 - Build the application to a DLL using `dotnet publish` in the root directory.
+- Optionally start your Docker Consul instance with `docker run -d -p 8300:8300 -p 8301:8301 -p 8302:8302 -p 8500:8500 -p 8600:8600 --name=dev-consul -e CONSUL_BIND_INTERFACE=eth0 consul`
-- Start as many instances of the application as you like by running `dotnet BlockchainExample.Server.dll` in the publish output directory (using seperate console windows)
+- Start as many instances of the application as you like by running `dotnet BlockchainExample.Server.dll -o Node:Port={YourPortNumber}` in the publish output directory (using seperate console windows)

 ## Issues